Close Menu

 If you've ever wondered, why do dogs wag their tail, read on as Barking Mad dog sitters explain all

-Dogs use their tail motion and position to communicate, providing a window into their emotional state.
+Dogs use their tail motion and position to communicate, providing a window into their emotional state, but what does tail wagging mean?
 Our guide below may provide some insight into what they are trying to say:

 A 2013 study found that dogs understand the asymmetric tail wagging of other dogs.
 When a dog wags its tail to the right, this was shown to relax other canines, while a left-wagging tail was documented as causing stress indicators.